AustenBaker/Maintenance-Ticket-Software/index.md

     ```bash
     $ git clone https://github.com/AustenBaker/Maintenance-Ticket-Software.git
     ```

 ### 4. Install dependencies
     ```bash
     $ cd ./project
     $ npm i
     ```

 ### 5. Start the server:
     ```bash
     $ cd ./Maintenance-Ticket-Software/project/
     $ npm run server  # This runs the backend server, listening to file changes
     ```

-### 6. In a new Terminal/Command Prompt, start the frontend client:
+### 6. Open a new Terminal/Command Prompt and start the frontend client:
     ```bash
     $ cd ./Maintenance-Ticket-Software/project/client
     $ npm start  # This runs the frontend client (in the browser) listening to changes.
 Can run the app on mobile devices or run directly in the browser
     ```
 Client app should pop up in a browser.
 You can run the app there directly

 #### If using a mobile device:
 Navigate to `./project/client/fetch`.
 Open the two files.
 On the first line, replace the code to:
     ```js
     const PATH = 'http://<LAN_Address_Of_Your_Machine>:3001';  // http://192.168.1.100:3000, for example
     ```
 This ensures proper client/server communication.
 If simulating locally in a browser, ignore this step.

 ## Run test suites and code coverage
 Navigate to `./project/client`.
 Do: